Jon-Biz/Bonepup/readme.md

 };
 ```

-Data
+Data Access
 -----

-Data.Pages is a hierarchical collection of models, with children pages accessible as an array in the parent's 'children' attribute.
+Data.Pages is a hierarchical collection of models, with children pages accessible as an array in the parent's 'children' attributes, facilitating recursive display and bread crumbing.

-Data.PageIndex is a flat stack of all the pages.
+Data.PageIndex is a flat stack of all the pages currently held, suitable for searching and selecting from currently held posts.

-Custom fields are accessible via the model's getter, you can filter the pages by their custom_fields.
+Custom fields are accessible via the model's getter, you can filter the pages into by their custom_fields.

 ```javascript
 //create product collection, menu collection
 Menu = new Data.PageCollection(Data.Pages.where({description:'menu'}));
 Products = new Data.PageCollection(Data.Pages.where({description: 'gallery'}));
 ```